Your Cart

 To achieve the state of satiety, you have to consume an adequate amount of food in a specific period of time.
 Most people also need to eat a combination of different food types, such as protein and carbs, in order to feel satisfied.
 This makes sense, because eating a giant plate of something like chicken or almonds might not make us mentally satisfied, even if we are physically full.

-Benefits of Being Satiated
+Benefits of being satiated

 Satiety is important because it’s what helps us to control our calorie and nutrient intake.
 Achieving it is a top healthy eating tip.